schilkp/Tonbandgeraet/README.md

   Implemented and theoretically (almost?) done, but completely untested.

 - Full FreeRTOS support, including some PRs: PRs are in a draft state/being reviewed.
-Certain FreeRTOS (rare) are not yet traced correctly due to insufficient tracing hooks.
-Tracing of streambuffers, direct-to-task notification, timers, and event groups are not yet Implemented.
+Certain FreeRTOS events (rare) are not yet traced correctly due to insufficient tracing hooks.
+Tracing of streambuffers, direct-to-task notification, timers, and event groups are not yet implemented.

 #### Other: